MultiverseLearningProducts/swe-learning-plans/src/Libraries-and-Frameworks/react.md

 4. Build Something! 🔨
       - **Idea #1 - Profile**: Create a personal profile that has multiple pages that are rendered using React Router.
-      - **Idea #2 - Use An API**: Find a free API to use and build a simple React application around the data that is returned.
-For example, Spoonacular has an API that you could use to build a recipe app
+      - **Idea #2 - Use An API**: Find a [free API](https://github.com/public-apis/public-apis) to use and build a simple React application around the data that is returned.
+For example, [Spoonacular](https://spoonacular.com/food-api) has an API that you could use to build a recipe app
+      - Build something brand new based on what you have learned so far!

 Again, this is just one way you could structure day 4 of your learning plan.
 You may find that you need more or less time to cover certain topics, or that you want to adjust the order based on your personal preferences and learning style.
 The most important thing is to keep practising and building your skills as you go.

 ## 5. Advanced React Concepts

+This section covers the following topics:
-- Learn advanced concepts like Redux, Higher-Order Components, and React Hooks.
+- Learn advanced concepts like Redux, React Hooks, and Custom Hooks.
 - Understand the importance of testing in React applications and learn how to use testing frameworks like Jest, Enzyme, and React Testing Library.
 - Practice creating components that utilize advanced React concepts.

 ### Tasks

-1. Redux

-      - [ ] Learn about advanced React concepts such as [Redux](), which is a popular state management library.
-      - [ ] Understand the basics of Redux, including actions, reducers, and the store.
-      - [ ] Learn how to integrate Redux into a React application, and how to use it to manage application state.
-      - [ ] Practice using Redux to manage state in a React application, such as creating a simple to-do list application.

-2. Higher-Order Components

-      - [ ] Learn about Highe[r-Order Components (HOCs)](), which are functions that can be used to wrap existing components to add additional functionality.
-      - [ ] Understand how to use HOCs in React, and how to create your own custom HOCs.

-3. React Hooks
+1. React Hooks

-      - [ ] Learn about [React Hooks](), some of which you have already been using!
+      - [ ] Learn about [React Hooks](https://react.dev/reference/react), some of which you have already been using!
       - [ ] Understand the basics of React Hooks, including `useState`, `useEffect`, `useContext`, and `useReducer`.
       - [ ] Practice using React Hooks to manage component state and lifecycle methods.
+Focus on practicing `useContext` and `useReducer` as we haven't used these yet.

+2. React Custom Hooks
+      - [ ] Learn about [Custom Hooks](https://react.dev/learn/reusing-logic-with-custom-hooks#extracting-your-own-custom-hook-from-a-component) and how these can be used in React.
+      - [ ] Understand how custom hooks allow for logic to be reused.
+      - [ ] Write a custom hook and call it within a program.

-4. Testing React applications
+3. Testing React applications

       - [ ] Learn about testing in React, including different testing frameworks like Jest, Enzyme, and React Testing Library.
       - [ ] Understand how to write unit tests for React components, and the importance of testing in building robust applications.

+4. Redux

+      - [ ] Learn about advanced React concepts such as [Redux](https://react-redux.js.org/), which is a popular state management library.
+      - [ ] Understand the basics of Redux, including actions, reducers, and the store.
+      - [ ] Learn how to integrate Redux into a React application, and how to use it to manage application state.
+      - [ ] Practice using Redux to manage state in a React application, such as creating a simple to-do list application.

 This is just one way you could structure day 5 of your learning plan.
 You may find that you need more or less time to cover certain topics, or that you want to adjust the order based on your personal preferences and learning style.
 The most important thing is to keep practising and building your skills as you go.